 Now the details:

 EMC testing can be destructive and if you have concerns that some of the tests may affect your EUT please contact us beforehand and discuss them with us.
 Often EMC is an afterthought in the design process and this can make solving problems during testing very time consuming and even costly.

-As mentioned above, we highly recommend you request some Pre-EMC testing investigation before booking the full tests.
+As mentioned above, we highly recommend you request some Pre-EMC investigation testing before booking the full tests.
 Basically, a quick check of radiated emissions, conducted emissions and ESD (Possibly some transients and surges).
-This can save a lot of time in the long run as making changes half way through the test plan will mean you may need to retest previous tests.
+This can save a lot of time in the long run as making changes half way through the test plan will mean you may need to retest previous measurements.
 This is common mistake made by clients that can increase overall test times considerably.

 Consider that any changes of significance made to the EUT to fix EMC problems may need to be retested for other tests to confirm it has no detrimental effects.